Interpreting Embedding Spaces by Conceptualization: Application

-One major feature of our methodology is that it allows us to gain understanding of the semantics of trained models, differences between their views of the world, and their potential knowledge gaps.
+One major feature of our methodology is that it allows us to gain an understanding of the semantics of trained models.
+This allows us when considering alternative models, to compare their semantics, to understand the differences between their views of the world, and compare their potential knowledge gaps.

-We demonstrate this by comparing the views of three LLMs, SBERT, ST5 and SRoBERTa, mapped by \ALG\ to concept representations, on 4 example texts.
+We demonstrate this by comparing the views of three LLMs, SBERT, ST5, and SRoBERTa on two example texts, by observing their conceptual representations in $C^3$ generated by \ALG.

-We have used phrases rather than full sentences to prevent the models from using the contexts for disambiguation.
-The conceptual space used is $\EMBNAME^3$ since we did not have accompanied text for selective deepening.